jacopocolo/sketchplugin-webview-template/README.md

 ![template example](http://i.imgur.com/4aUeUKq.gif)

+## Note: new version coming soon.
+I figured out a better way.
+Watch this repository for news.

 ## What is this?
 It’s a simple template for building Sketch plugins using a html page as a interface.
 The sketchplugin contains two folders: Sketch and Resources.